woss/ipwb/README.md

 $ docker image build -t oduwsdl/ipwb .
 ```

+The image building process also performs tests, so it might take a while to build the image.
+However, it ensures that an image will not be created with failing tests.

 ## Help

 Usage of sub-commands in ipwb can be accessed through providing the `-h` or `--help` flag, like any of the below.